McBain (film)

-McBain is a 1991 American action war film written and directed by James Glickenhaus, and starring Christopher Walken as the title character, alongside Michael Ironside and María Conchita Alonso.
+McBain is a 1991 American action war film written and directed by James Glickenhaus, and starring Christopher Walken, María Conchita Alonso, and Michael Ironside.
+Walken portrays the title character, an ex-soldier employed to overthrow the corrupt dictator of Colombia.
+It was released by Shapiro-Glickenhaus Entertainment on September 20, 1991.

-Premise
+Plot

-During the American withdrawal from Vietnam in 1973, POW Lieutenant Bobby McBain is liberated by a number of soldiers, including Roberto Santos, who gives McBain half of a $100 bill, saying that if the other half ever comes back to McBain, he can repay Santos.
-Years later, Santos attempts to lead a people's revolt in Colombia to overthrow the president.
+During the American withdrawal from Vietnam in 1973, prisoner-of-war Lieutenant Bobby McBain is liberated by a number of soldiers, including Roberto Santos, who gives McBain half of a $100 bill, saying that if the other half ever comes back to McBain, he can repay Santos.
+Years later, Santos attempts to lead a revolt in Colombia to overthrow the corrupt president.
 When his revolt fails and he is killed, his sister Christina goes to New York to find McBain and present the bill.
 McBain agrees to help, recruits his old war buddies, raises some cash by extorting a crooked businessman, and leads an attack to topple the Colombian president.